prodec/trail-blazer/README.md

 ```

 ## Forecast
 The wind speed feature uses forecast as api.
-You need a key to use it, grab one at [https://developer.forecast.io/register](https://developer.forecast.io/register) put it [here](https://github.com/prodec/trail-blazer/blob/master/src/js/utils/windApi.js#L15):
+You need a key to use it, grab one at [https://developer.forecast.io/register](https://developer.forecast.io/register) and put it [here](https://github.com/prodec/trail-blazer/blob/master/src/js/utils/windApi.js#L15):